ChanthMiao/ghc-wiki-mirror/replacing-gmp-notes.md

 ### Binary Drop in Replacement for GMP

 One approach which would only address the license issue would be to develop doing your own linking, without gmp.
 Each time you come to a linker error having to do with a missing function, you can add the function to a gmp replacement which exports the same interface as gmp as you go...
 Over time, we'd re-implement as much of GMP as is required by any haskell program...
-Getting somethign working can take priority.
+Getting something working can take priority.

-Test suites can be developed and perhaps even borrowed from the gmp development team since we should be binary compatable...
+Test suites can be developed and perhaps even borrowed from the gmp development team since we should be binary compatible...